grizzlyware/netbox-ripe-updater/README.md

 # Netbox RIPE Updater

-A Docker Compose wrapper for the [RIPE updater](https://github.com/interdotlink/ripe-updater) and supporting utilities, including local backups.
+A Docker Compose wrapper for the [RIPE updater](https://github.com/interdotlink/ripe-updater) and supporting utilities, including local backups and custom `NETNAME`.

 > [!NOTE]
 > Credit to the original authors of `ripe-updater`, see: https://github.com/interdotlink/ripe-updater